-The attainment of the promoted environmental and social characteristics is assessed via the application of an in-house DWS ESG assessment methodology as further described in section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
-The methodology applies a variety of assessment approaches that are used as sustainability indicators to assess the attainment of the promoted environmental and social characteristics, which are as follows:
+The attainment of the promoted environmental and social characteristics as well as the sustainable investment is assessed via the application of an in-house ESG assessment methodology and ESG specific exclusion thresholds as further described in the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+The methodology applies different assessment approaches that are used as sustainability indicators which are:

-- DWS Climate and Transition Risk Assessment is used as indicator for an issuer's exposure to climate and transition risks. - DWS Norm Assessment is used as indicator for a company's exposure to norm-related issues towards international standards. - UN Global Compact-Assessment is used as indicator for whether a company is directly involved in one or more very severe, unresolved controversies related to the principles of the UN Global Compact. - DWS ESG Quality Assessment is used as indicator for comparison of an issuer's environmental, social and governance risks in relation to its peer group. - Freedom House Status is used as indicator for the political-civil freedom of a country. - Exposure to controversial sectors is used as indicator for a company's involvement in controversial sectors - DWS exclusions for controversial weapons is used as indicator for a company's involvement in controversial weapons.
+- Norm Controversy Assessment used as an indicator for a company's exposure to norm-related issues towards international standards. - ESG Quality Assessment used as an indicator for comparison of an issuer's environmental, social and governance aspects in relation to its peer group. - Freedom House Status used as an indicator for the political and civil liberties of a country. - Exposure to controversial sectors used as an indicator for a company's involvement in controversial sectors. - Exposure to companies subject to the EU Paris-aligned Benchmark exclusion criteria as set forth in article 12(1) of Commission Delegated Regulation 2020/1818 (PAB-Exclusions). - Sustainability Investment Assessment used as an indicator to measure the proportion of sustainable investments pursuant to article 2(17) SFDR.